Lillian Asplund: Later life

 Lillian's mother never recovered from the loss of her husband and three eldest sons and refused to discuss the disaster with anyone, saying that it was simply wrong to do so.
 Lillian agreed and, for the rest of her life, hardly ever spoke of the disaster.
 According to her lawyer, when asked about why she refused interviews even when offered money, Lillian stated: "Why do I want money from the Titanic?
 Look what I lost.
 A father and three brothers."

 Lillian worked secretarial jobs in the Worcester area and retired early to care for her mother.
-Ms. Asplund died on April 15, 1964, the 52nd anniversary of the sinking, at the age of 90.
+Mrs. Asplund died on April 15, 1964, the 52nd anniversary of the sinking, at the age of 90.
 Her brother Felix, who never married and with whom Lillian lived, died of pneumonia on March 15, 1983, at the age of 73.

 Death

 Lillian died in her home in Shrewsbury, Massachusetts, on May 6, 2006, at the age of 99.
 She was buried at the Old Swedish Cemetery in Worcester, alongside her father, mother, and brother.
-Her death left Barbara West Dainton and Millvina Dean as the last two living survivors of the Titanic.
+Her death left Barbara West and Millvina Dean as the last two living survivors of the Titanic.
 However, as both women were less than a year old at the time, neither had any recollection of the sinking.
-With Lillian being the last survivor who remembered the disaster, first-hand accounts of the RMS Titanic passed into history upon her death.
+With Lillian being the last survivor who remembered the disaster, first-hand accounts of the Titanic passed into history upon her death.
+She was also the last surviving American who travelled on the Titanic.

 After Lillian's death, the steamship ticket she had held for so many years was sold at auction in 2009.
 It was a part of documents and items that were posthumously found in a safety deposit box that were connected to the disaster, such as her father's pocket watch that stopped at 2:19 am.